-Zelenskyy ‘desperate’ plea to US Congress: Send more planes
+Zelenskyy’s ‘desperate’ plea to Congress: Send more planes

 Blinken reiterated that the U.S. support for Ukraine “not only has been unprecedented, not only is it going to continue, it’s going to increase.”

-The U.S. Congress is working on a $10 billion package of military and humanitarian aide to Ukraine.
+The U.S. Congress is working on a $10 billion package of military and humanitarian aid to Ukraine.
 Schumer told Zelenskyy lawmakers hope to send it quickly to Ukraine, according to a person on the call and granted anonymity to discuss it.

 When Senate Republican leader Mitch McConnell asked about the types of military support his country needs, Zelenskyy said drones as well as planes would be the most helpful.